iExecBlockchainComputing/tee-worker-post-compute/README.md

   a.
 For cloud computing: it uploads the result of the task to IPFS or Dropbox
   b.
 For off-chain computing: it prepares a valid callback for the worker's on-chain contribution

-3. Sign the result of the computation for the future worker contribution
+3. Sign the result of the computation for the worker's contribution